officelearn/azure-docs.sv-se/articles/dns/dns-sdk.md

 ---
-title: Skapa DNS-zoner och post uppsättningar med hjälp av .NET SDK
+title: Create DNS zones and record sets using the .NET SDK
 titleSuffix: Azure DNS
-description: Så här skapar du DNS-zoner och post uppsättningar i Azure DNS med hjälp av .NET SDK.
+description: In this learning path, get started creating DNS zones and record sets in Azure DNS by using the .NET SDK.
 services: dns
 documentationcenter: na
 author: asudbring